ryanchynoweth44/GeneralPythonExamples/threadingExample/README.md

 ```

-So then our main function would be something like the following:
+So then our main function would be something like the following, instead of the previous code snippet.
 ```python
 if __name__ == "main":
     # create variables